Spatial Annealing for Efficient Few-shot Neural Rendering: Method

-\boldp{Frequency Regularization \& Pre-filtering Strategy} We begin by examining the relationship between frequency regularization (see Eq. \ref{eq:ec}) and the pre-filtering strategy based on integrated positional encoding.
+We start by examining the relationship between frequency regularization (see Eq. \ref{eq:ec}) and the pre-filtering strategy based on integrated positional encoding (IPE).
 We consider a multivariate Gaussian distribution in 3D space, depicted as

 where $\boldsymbol{\mu}$ represents the position, and $\boldsymbol{\Sigma}$ denotes the covariance matrix.
 For straightforward comparison, we model the Gaussian as isotropic, characterized by a diagonal $\boldsymbol{\Sigma}$ with uniform elements $\sigma_f^2$, reflecting the sample space size.
 Following MipNeRF \cite{barron2021mip}, we calculate the Gaussian's integrated positional encoding $\gamma_G$ as